AbhinavMV/DSA/README.md

 ##### 90th - Stack - Concepts

 ##### 91st - Nearest greater to left, Online stock span - whenever nested loops are there and inner loop(j) depends on outer loop(i) a better solution can be implemented using stack

+##### 92nd - Maximum Area in Histogram - think of finding Nearest smallest from left then from right as well